deltafy/handbook/README.md

 We believe that everyone in Deltafy is a **leader**.
 In this case, **autonomy** must be granted for everyone to be one.

 By autonomy, we believe at everyone's ability to steer their own ships while staying on the right direction.
-Specifically, we believe:
+Specifically, we believe in everyone's ability to:

-* at everyone's ability to take ownership.
+* take ownership.
-* at everyone's ability to exercise self-leadership.
+* exercise self-leadership.
-* at everyone's ability to use good judgments.
+* use good judgments.
-* at everyone's ability to make informed decisions and intuitions.
+* make informed decisions and intuitions.
-* at everyone's ability to express themselves freely.
+* express themselves freely.
-* at everyone's ability to take initiative.
+* take initiative.
-* at everyone's ability to stay resilient in times of ambiguity and uncertainty.
+* stay resilient in times of ambiguity and uncertainty.
-* at everyone's ability to learn and relentlessly strive for growth.
+* learn and relentlessly strive for growth.
-* at everyone's ability to provide, learn from, and absorb constructive criticism.
+* provide, learn from, and absorb constructive criticism.
+* ask for help.

 Most important of all, we believe that it is everyone's responsibility to uphold universal moral principles, regardless of religion, culture, race, and political inclination.

-### Team Structure

-Contrary to popular belief, a _high-performing team_ is not created through rigid structure and a strict playbook.
-A team's success should not be measured only by the value that individuals bring on the table, but also the satisfaction that every individual receives in the game and playing with the team.

-There is beauty in chaos, and the beauty of nature itself is built from chaos.
-All magnificient things in nature share one thing in common: they are all formed by the coalescence of atoms with diverse intrinsic properties.

-In the context of teams and organizations, we believe in the idea of natural selection.
-In other words, we believe that unbreakable team cohesion is built around chaotic systems, and chaotic and disorganized teams naturally amalgamate.

-We highly believe that a very effective team is made out of diverse and autonomous individuals who make efforts in leading themselves, advocating for open communication and transparency, building healthy relationships, establishing respectful and healthy relationships, and aligning their values and goals.

 ### Culture of Thinking